gary-archer/oauth.websample.final/README.md

 127.0.0.1 localhost www.authsamples-dev.com
 ```

-Then create a folder in which to create OpenSSL development certificate for the SPA:
+Install OpenSSL if required, then create a folder in which to create development certificates for the SPA:

 ```bash
 export SECRETS_FOLDER='~/secrets'